 For further information on the Academy, please see the attached explainer.

-The October schedule is as follows:
+The preliminary schedule will be as follows:

 - December 5th, 2020 (14:00 GMT): December Dialogue on ‘Reflections On 2020: The Road Ahead’